caido/documentation/src/concepts/plugins/frontend.md

 _For advanced documentation on this topic - click [here](./frontend_sdk.md)._

-`ui` - Used to create **cards** (_bordered boxes with padding around their content_), **wells** (_a rounded border around an element with a gray background color and some padding_) and buttons.
+`ui` - Used to create visual elements.
 Content options for each element are also provided.
-These elements provide a visually appealing way to sectionalize the user-interface of your plugin.
+These elements provide a way to sectionalize the user-interface of your plugin.

 `scopes` - Used to set, create, update and delete **target scoping rules**, ensuring your plugin is directed at desired hosts.